KIT-IAI/GeneratingSyntheticEnergyPowerAnomalies/README.md

 ## Evaluation
-For the evaluation, there exist three pipelines in the evaluation folder, that evaluate the predictive score, the discriminative score and the diversity of the generated data.
+For the evaluation, there are three pipelines in the evaluation folder.
+These pipelines calculate the predictive score, the discriminative score, and the diversity of the generated anomalies.

 ### Input
-A path to a csv data containing the real time series with labelled anomalies and the time series with synthetic data and the corresponding labels.
+A path to a csv file containing the real time series with labeled anomalies and the time series with synthetic anomalies and the corresponding labels.

 ## Funding